 Jo has worked in education, in one way or another, since leaving university.
 Much of her work requires strong communication skills and a passion for what she does.
 She brings these skills to bear in Hot Flush simplifying ideas and options.
 Her online life happened by chance but she’s had a lot of fun learning new skills, (still lots to learn), trying out new things and meeting new people.
 Naturally exercise-avoidant she's trying to practice what she preaches which can be seen in some of the Hot Flush vlogs (but who's Eric, and who's Ernie?).

 Ann has a long career in design.
 Originally as a fashion designer, creating for labels from Mulberry, to Conran Design Group.
-Ann re-trained as an interior designer following a career break to raise her sons, she has her own ID practice and still teaches the subject.
-Always up for a challenge, the development of Hot Flush has allowed her to embrace Instagram, shooting and editing videos, podcasts and contributing to features.
-Ann never saw cooking as one of her assets, however cooking and photographing the recipes for Hot Flush has developed her interest in healthy nutrition, although there have been some disasters in the kitchen!.
+Ann re-trained as an interior designer and has her own ID practice.
+Always up for a challenge, the development of Hot Flush has allowed her to embrace social media, shooting and editing videos and contributing to features.
+Ann never saw cooking as one of her assets, however her journey has developed her interest in healthy nutrition and concocting recipes, although there have been some disasters in the kitchen!